nodesman/couchbase-mobile-portal/md-docs/_20/couchbase-lite/ios.md

 * If you don't specify what groups to include, all are included
 * If you don't specify a sort order, the order is undefined

-> Note: The query API does not yet support joins.
-This feature will be added in a future preview release.
+The `CBLQuery` object can be run by calling the `-run:` method which will return an Enumerator of `CBLQueryRow` objects.
+As of Developer Build 3, column projection is not supported yet but will be supported in a future release.

-### The Query API
+### NSPredicate API

-We are still designing the cross-platform query API; it will appear in a future preview release.
-But we also offer platform-specific APIs that are integrated with existing query mechanisms.
+Same as Developer Build 2, in Objective-C and Swift, we also support NSPredicate query.
+However in the Developer Build 3, the `NSPredicate` query will be named as `CBLPredicateQuery` and can be constructed from `[CBLDatabase createQueryWhere:]` method.
+In the future release, we plan to have `NSPredicate` query along side with the query builder style.

-In Objective-C and Swift we support the same core Foundation classes used by Core Data:
+Similarly to Core Data, we support the same Core Foundation classes:

 1. Document criteria are expressed as an NSPredicate
 2. The sort order is an array of NSSortDescriptors